Teksta versija

 2) indirectly identifiable data are not necessary for the performance of the research;

-3) the required indirectly identifiable data do not ensure the performance of the research;
+3) the requested indirectly identifiable data do not ensure the performance of the research;

 4) data requester does not ensure adequate indirectly identifiable data protection and disclosure control;